quelchx/quelchx.com/posts/how-to-make-a-nextjs-markdown-blog.md

 ├── next.config.js
 ├── package.json
 ├── pages
 │   ├── _app.tsx
 │   ├── api
 │   │   └── hello.ts
 │   ├── blog
 │   │   └── [slug].tsx
 │   └── index.tsx
 ├── posts
 │   ├── first-blog-post.md
 │   └── second-blog-post.md
 ├── public
 │   ├── favicon.ico
 │   └── vercel.svg
 ├── styles
 │   ├── Home.module.css
 │   └── globals.css
 ├── tailwind.config.js
 ├── tsconfig.json
 └── yarn.lock
 ```

 Basically we should have all the scaffolding we need to make the magic happen.
-Moving forward.

-The next bit of logic we will be doing inside the **pages/index.tsx** file.
+Next, we need to add the following inside the **pages/index.tsx** file.

 We need to use NextJS built in method called `getStaticProps` in order to fetch the information from each file inside the posts directory.

 Our index.tsx file should look like this:

-**Note:** Before we move forward will need to install a package called matter -- `npm i matter` or `yarn add matter` in order to parse some markdown data within this file.
+**Note:** Before we move forward will need to install a package called matter -- `npm i matter` or `yarn add matter` so we can parse some markdown data within this file.

 **pages/index.tsx**